 A: We furnish all bed linens and an ample supply of bath towels, washcloths and hand towels, as well as comfortable bathrobes for use during your stay.
 However, if you plan to visit the beach or engage in other water-based activities, we do ask you to bring your own swimming or beach towels.
 The same is true if you will be outdoors with your dog(s) in rain/mud/snow or other inclement conditions.

 Q: Do you provide toiletries?

 A: We try to make your getaway as stress-free as possible by providing necessary supplies including bath and hand soap, shampoo and conditioner, makeup removal wipes, facial tissues, toilet paper, and paper towels.
+If you wear cosmetics, we recommend you bring your preferred makeup removal products.
 Each cabin and cottage is also furnished with useful items like a hair dryer, ironing board and iron, laundry hamper, first aid kit and flashlight.

 Q: Anything special or extra we should bring?